Chapter I - Field of View

 Well, let's take a person, like Santa Claus - because Santa is a real person, and you can’t tell me otherwise.
 So you are looking at Santa, who is fitting nicely between the two vertical lines of your contact lenses, and what do you see?
 You see one human being, one organism.
 But if you were to then shrink down in size enough so that you could fit a human cell between the two vertical lines of your contact lenses (a skin cell is about 30 nanometers in size, so you would have to shrink A LOT for anything that small to fit in between the vertical lines) and looked in Santa’s direction, your mind would suddenly stop perceiving Santa as a whole, as one being.
 Instead, you'd most likely perceive him as a world comprised of 37.5 trillion cells, which each of us are.
 A universe, really, immense and rich from the perspective of a cell.

-A collage of images with Santa putting on a pair of shades on the left image and a microscope film of a sperm cell on the right.
 Santa on the left I-7, and one of Santa’s sperm cells after you were shrunk on the right I-8.
 Don’t ask me how I got the righthand picture…Let’s just say that Santa is real kids, he really truly is real, and has his own kinky way of participating in science on the side.

 Still, despite the fact that you are as small as a cell now, you'd want to find a way of visually perceiving this absolutely immense Santa as one organism again rather than a collection of cells.
 Could you do it?
 Perhaps you could, by going far away from him so that he fits between the two vertical lines again.
 You'd have to travel quite a distance if you’re as tiny as his sperm, but theoretically, once you are far enough from Santa so that he fits between the two vertical lines as he did when you were his size, you wouldn't be able to see all of Santa’s individual cells, but you would see him as a whole, as one entity.
 It’s kind of like trying to see an entire city - You can’t see it in full if you are standing at its edge because it’s too big, but if you were to climb a hill next to it and then look below, you’d be far away to see the city as a whole, and the same principle applies if you were as small as a cell but would be far away from Santa: you’d recognize Santa once more.

-A group of plush toy biological cells wearing backpacks standing on a hill (Plush toy cells wearing backpacks) - C’mon guys, pack your stuff.
+(Plush toy cells wearing backpacks) - C’mon guys, pack your stuff.
 We gotta help this guy get far enough from Santa so that the kinky old man looks like one human being again, rather than a collection of cells.
 It’s for science!
 I-9

 And that's one of the things that the mps is useful for.
 When it comes to things made from multiple distinct parts, like a human body, it helps to match the visual perception of it no matter the perceiver’s change in size by adjusting distance.
 Which brings us to the reason why I'm writing about mps in the first place.
 So let’s revert to your original size.
 You're back to looking at Santa, who's also back to being about as big as you, sitting in between the two vertical lines of the contact lenses (See picture of Santa from previously, next to picture of Santa’s sperm).
 Then you go board a rocket, and fly it outside of Earth's atmosphere.
 While enjoying a spliff and realizing that you might trip off the smoke alarm because of it, you turn around and look at Earth, and you put Earth in between the two vertical lines of your contact lenses.
 What do you see?